LindaOjo/Lindaojo.com/content/blog/articles/How-to-check-lighthouse-scores-on-chrome or firefox.md

 <h3>Visit your website in an private or incognito window</h3>

-Vist the website you plan to assess in a private or incognito window.
+Visit the website you plan to assess in a private or incognito window.
 Lighthouse scores should always be generated in an incognito browser because extensions and cached data can affect the auditing process.
 You can open a private window as shown below

 Chrome:
 <div class="centered-image lg:w-2/4 md:w-2/3 sm:w-56">